 Each capsule also contains vitamin C, folic acid, and vitamin B12.

 The company writes that its products are tested throughout the manufacturing process for purity and potency.
 However, Nature’s Bounty does not use third-party labs to test its products.
-The USP has audited its laboratories.
+The United States Pharmacopeia (USP) has audited its laboratories.

-The company recommends a person takes one capsule a day with a meal.
+The company recommends a person takes one capsule per day with a meal.

-The table below compares each of the iron supplements included in this article.
+The following table compares the supplements in this article on price, ingredients, and more.

 The human body cannot make iron on its own.
 For this reason, people must obtain the mineral through their diet.
 When iron makes its way into the body through a person’s diet, it is known as dietary iron.